-This spring, welcome the new season with bunny cinnamon rolls.
-Made with homemade dough and cream cheese icing, these cinnamon rolls are both darling and delicious.
-You can even garnish each bunny with sprinkles, decorating gel and fabric bows for a charming treat.
+This spring, welcome the new season with a sweet treat that's almost too cute to eat—Bunny Cinnamon Rolls!
+Made with homemade dough and cream cheese icing, these cinnamon rolls are both darling and delicious, and perfect for a weekend brunch or Easter brunch.
+You can even garnish each bunny cinnamon roll with sprinkles, decorating gel and fabric bows for an even more charming treat.

 Things You'll Need